duckietown/course-LRA/book/duckietown-learning-robotics/03_learning_based_control/01_model_based_lr.md

 Deliverable: What are the advantages and disadvantages of using the data collected using the random control signals?

 Deliverable: Is all the data collected useful?
 Explain why or why not.
-In addition, elaborate on any type of data pre-processing you might have performed.
+In addition, elaborate on any type of data cleaning you might have performed.

 ## Linear Quadratic Regulator - Control